Blog2024-01-26T13:21:38-08:00

 Students Need to Rethink Stress

 A few months ago, I watched Kelly McGonigal’s Ted Talk on stress.
-Even though I was actually seeking information on procrastination, McGonical’s talk opened a door for me, changing my entire perspective on stress.
-In McGonical’s talk, she explains that, with so many of her patients, she’s demonized stress. [...]
+Even though I was actually seeking information on procrastination, McGonigal’s talk opened a door for me, changing my entire perspective on stress.
+In McGonigal’s talk, she explains that, with so many of her patients, she’s demonized stress. [...]

 February 20th, 2024|0 Comments